Sam Harris: Presidential elections

+In the 2024 United States presidential election, Harris endorsed Kamala Harris.
+Just a few days before the elections, he joined in a debate on the Honestly podcast where he argued in favor of supporting Kamala Harris, while Ben Shapiro presented the case for Donald Trump.
+After Kamala Harris lost the election, he blamed Democrats for their embrace of identity politics, gender identity, and the Biden administration for poor handling of immigration at the southern border.

 Economics

-Harris supports raising taxes on the wealthy, reducing government spending, and has criticized billionaires like Bill Gates and Warren Buffett for paying little taxes.
-He has proposed taxing 10% for estates worth above 10 million, taxing 50% for estates worth over a billion dollars, and then using the money to fund an infrastructure bank.
+Harris supports raising taxes on the wealthy and reducing government spending, and has criticized billionaires like Bill Gates and Warren Buffett for paying relatively little in tax.
+He has proposed taxing 10% for estates worth above 10 million dollars, taxing 50% for estates worth over a billion dollars, and then using the money to fund an infrastructure bank.

-He has accused conservatives of perceiving raising taxes is a form theft or punishment and that they believe that by being rich creates a value for others.
-He has regarded this view as ludicrous saying "markets aren’t perfectly reflective of the value of goods and services, and many wealthy people don’t create much in the way of value for others.
+He has accused conservatives of perceiving raising taxes as a form of theft or punishment, and of believing that by being rich they create value for others.
+He has described this view as ludicrous, saying that "markets aren't perfectly reflective of the value of goods and services, and many wealthy people don't create much in the way of value for others.
 In fact, as our recent financial crisis has shown, it is possible for a few people to become extraordinarily rich by wrecking the global economy".

 Gun rights

-Harris owns guns, and wrote in 2015 that he understood people's hostility towards gun culture in the United States and the political influence of the National Rifle Association.
-However he argued that there is a rational case for gun ownership due to the fact that the police can not always be relied on and that guns are a good alternative.
+Harris owns guns and wrote in 2015 that he understood people's hostility towards gun culture in the United States and the political influence of the National Rifle Association of America.
+However, he argued that there is a rational case for gun ownership due to the fact that the police cannot always be relied on and that guns are a good alternative.